ruben-wilson/acebook-node-slugs/README.md

 - visit their own or friends' profile page
 - upload a profile picture

-This is a Node.js template for the Acebook engineering project.

 It uses:

 - [Express](https://expressjs.com/) web framework for Node.js.